 What is Hybrid Publishing

-In hybrid publishing, the author pays for some or all the book production costs, depending on their contract, and participates in marketing.
+In hybrid publishing, the author and publisher share the book production costs, depending on their contract, and both participate in marketing.
 Due to this, hybrid publishers do not pay advances.
 However, with hybrid publishing the author retains book rights and can pick and choose individual services.

 This type of deal renders more money for the author after publication.
 Many hybrid publishers offer their authors up to 50% net earnings compared to the 5-10% many traditional publishers offer.
 In short, an author with a hybrid publisher assumes a share of a book’s financial risk (via paying upfront fees) in exchange for more freedom and flexibility over publication.